minimob/video-ad-demo-unity/README.md

         // Optionally, set the delegates for the supported events:
         // ads available, ads NOT available, video loading, video loaded, video playing, video finished, video closed
         // This enables you to customize the user experience according to the needs of your app
-        // OnAdsAvailableAction is called when there are ads available and will be invoked after a call to ShowVideo() or PreloadVideo() videoPlayer.OnAdsAvailableAction = () =&gt;
+        // OnAdsAvailableAction is called when there are ads available and will be invoked after a call to ShowVideo() or LoadVideo() videoPlayer.OnAdsAvailableAction = () =&gt;
         {
         };
-        // OnAdsNotAvailableAction is called when there are no ads available and it will be invoked after a call to ShowVideo() or PreloadVideo() videoPlayer.OnAdsNotAvailableAction = () =&gt;
+        // OnAdsNotAvailableAction is called when there are no ads available and it will be invoked after a call to ShowVideo() or LoadVideo() videoPlayer.OnAdsNotAvailableAction = () =&gt;
         {
         };
-        // OnVideoLoadingAction is called when the preloaded video is loading videoPlayer.OnVideoLoadingAction = () =&gt;
+        // OnVideoLoadingAction is called when the video is loading videoPlayer.OnVideoLoadingAction = () =&gt;
         {
         };
-        // OnVideoLoadedAction is called when the preloaded video has finished loading videoPlayer.OnVideoLoadedAction = () =&gt;
+        // OnVideoLoadedAction is called when the video has finished loading videoPlayer.OnVideoLoadedAction = () =&gt;
         {
         };